dominicm00/website/posts/why-does-technology-suck.md

 combined with the apparent cheapness of fixing software, we are lulled into a false sense of complacency with lackadaisical software development.
-Costly mistakes are introduced at a rate that's not feasible to deal with continuously, and so the demon of tech debt begins to rear its head.
+Costly mistakes are introduced at a rate that's not feasible to deal with continuously, and so the spectre of tech debt begins to haunt the files until someone takes a flamethrower to the whole thing.

 ### We live in a society

 And finally, sometimes building good software just isn't the goal.
 Almost all software we use is commercial, and the end goal is to extract value.
 If a crappier product makes more money, then the crappier product _will_ win in a commercial setting.
-Software also has powerful monopolistic properties that means it can be cheaper to just force people to keep using your product rather than fixing it.
+Software also has powerful monopolistic properties that mean it can be cheaper to just force people to keep using your product rather than fixing it.

 This topic deserves its own blog post, but needless to say, if making really good software is hard (and it is), companies will find ways to make money from